Place-Based Collaboration

 Shared Accountability

-Determine and regularly use metrics that assess progress with strategies and overall impact; seek feedback on processes and the health of relationships.
+Regularly use metrics to assess progress, making adjustments in strategy based on the data; seek feedback on processes and the health of relationships.

 Joint Governance with Backbone Support

-At Connected to Place, we support the design, implementation, and evaluation of place-based collaboration; and provide presentations, webinars, and workshops (see #5-7).
+At Connected to Place, we support the design, implementation, and evaluation of place-based collaboration through consulting services and workshops.